istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

     3.2 Once your CLI session is ready, authenticate with your Azure account.
 Refer to [Signing in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

-    3.3 Verify the RHEL BYOS images are available in your subscription by running the following CLI command. your RHEL BYOS is not listed, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.
+    3.3 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
+If your RHEL BYOS is not listed, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.

     `az vm image list --offer rhel-byos --all`